3rd Regiment, Arkansas State Troops: Background

-This designation also leads to confusion with the other, more famous, 3rd Arkansas, commanded by Colonels Albert C. Rust and Van H. Manning.
-The Rust/Manning "3rd Arkansas", was not a regiment that was ever officially authorized by the Arkansas State Military Board.
+This designation also leads to confusion with the other, more famous, 3rd Arkansas, commanded by Colonels Albert Rust and Van H. Manning.
+The Rust/Manning "3rd Arkansas", was not a regiment that was ever officially authorized by the Arkansas Military Board.
 By the time that several volunteer companies in South Arkansas had recruited and organized, the State had already reached its original goal of eight regiments, so the services of these new companies were declined on the thought that war would not last long.
 These companies decided to go to Virginia and volunteer their services there.
 This group of regiments moved to Lynchburg, Virginia and organized themselves into a regiment, and elected Albert Rust as their colonel.
 They were mustered into service by the Confederate War Department as the 3rd Regiment Arkansas Volunteers.
 There are those to this very day who insist that Rust's 3rd Arkansas was the same unit that fought at Wilson's Creek, despite unimpeachable documentation showing that Rust's unit was camped on the Greenbrier River in Virginia at the time of the battle.

+Formation

 The regiment was organized on July 15, 1861.
 Many of the companies that joined the regiment had been organized as volunteer militia companies prior to secession.
 One of these companies, the Frontier Guards, of Crawford County had participated in the seizure of the Federal Arsenal at Fort Smith by Borland's Militia Battalion on April 23, 1861.
 The regiment was composed of the following volunteer companies: